aboorde/ghin-stats/documentation/03-development/create_auth_users_guide.md

 # Creating Auth Users for Existing Golfer Data

-This guide walks you through creating Supabase Auth users and linking them to existing golfer_ids in your GHIN stats data.
+This guide walks you through creating Supabase Auth users and linking them to existing golfer_ids in your golf stats data.

 ## Step 1: Identify Golfers Needing User Accounts